 Housing costs in Arvada are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Arvada is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Arvada is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Arvada is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Arvada who work in office and administrative support (13.62%), management occupations (11.76%), and sales jobs (11.65%).

 Also of interest is that Arvada has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Arvada are very well educated compared to the average community in the nation: 37.57% of adults in Arvada have a bachelor's degree or even advanced degree.
+The education level of Arvada citizens is very high relative to the national average among all cities (21.84%): 37.57% of adults in Arvada have a bachelor's degree or even advanced degree.

 The per capita income in Arvada in 2010 was $35,158, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $140,632 for a family of four.
 However, Arvada contains both very wealthy and poor people as well.